JamesWWilson/JamesWWilson.github.io/_posts/2023-04-01-Patagonia-O-Trek.md

 - We had our laundry done at [Lavandería Lavamag](https://www.facebook.com/LAVAMAG/) on our return from the trail, which made for a much more comfortable and pleasant return home.
 - Bus tickets from Puerto Natales' [bus station](https://www.google.com/maps/place/Terminal+Rodoviario+(Estaci%C3%B3n+de+Autobuses)/@-51.7290827,-72.4887283,15.21z/data=!4m6!3m5!1s0xbdafe8006c2e3475:0x9893010f835d796c!8m2!3d-51.7285535!4d-72.4881366!16s%2Fg%2F11c70hs1xn) to Torres del Paine should be purchased ahead of time at [this website](https://www.bussur.com/).

 A weird note about entering the park.
-When you get to the official park enterance, rangers will escort you off the bus to pay for your enterance fee into the park (roughly $35).
-You then can either hike to the actual trainhead (5 miles) or take the park's shuttle to the enterance (about $10).
-The shuttle is reccomended, and I am still unaware if you can pay for this ahead of time.
+When you get to the official park entrance, rangers will escort you off the bus to pay for your entrance fee into the park (roughly $35).
+You then can either hike to the actual trailhead (5 miles) or take the park's shuttle to the entrance (about $10).
+The shuttle is recommended, and I am still unaware if you can pay for this ahead of time.
 Having Chilean pesos on hand at all times is a good idea for this trip!

 ### 3) Preparing your gear - choose your own adventure!